taurusilver7/insight/README.md

 A Secured, CRUD, RESTful API to manage books, authors (bio) for the registered users.
 It could be used as an api for a library rental feature.

-It was built with Typescript, Express, TyepORM, Class Validators & JWT.
+Built with Typescript, Express, TyepORM, Class Validators & JWT.

 ## Features